Weather

 Events in June

-Bali Arts Festival: Perhaps one of the biggest events on Bali (and Indonesia's longest-running arts festival), the Bali Arts Festival draws huge crowds to Denpasar to participate in the celebration.
-The festivities, which begin in mid-June and last into July, include traditional Balinese dance, performing arts, exhibitions, lectures, and more.
+Bali Arts Festival, Denpasar.
+Perhaps the biggest event on Bali (and Indonesia's longest-running arts festival), the Bali Arts Festival draws huge crowds to participate in the celebration.
+The festivities, which typically begin in mid-June and last into July, include traditional Balinese dance, performing arts, exhibitions, lectures, and more.

 Traveling to Indonesia in June?
-Check out this great itinerary
+Check out these great itineraries

-Temples and Trekking from East Java to Bali: With an itinerary that includes white sand beaches, sacred cultural temples, and a trek up three different scenic volcanos, this two-week trip won't disappoint.
+Temples & Trekking from East Java to Bali - 14 Days.
+With an itinerary that includes white sand beaches, sacred cultural temples, and a trek up three different scenic volcanoes, this two-week trip won't disappoint.
 It takes you on a tour of both Bali and Java—two of the country's most popular islands—with highlights including a snorkeling trip around Mengangan Island's coral reefs and exploring the Borobodur and Candi Prambanan temples.

 Indonesia in July